 - Be clear and repeat yourself

 Especially with customers that don’t speak the language of the country you’re in very well, it is very important that you are clear to the customer and that they understand what they book.
 But this counts for everyone you sell a product to, of course.
 Make sure the customer leaves with a clear view on things such as: pick up time and location, what to bring, what to pay on arrival, extra (hidden) costs, etc. Print them a checklist (usually comes with the product you sell) and get that marker pen out!
-Let them sign what you sold them, so there’s no mistake in what they booked and what the policy from the company is (about cancellations, etc.)
+Let them sign what you sold them, so there’s no mistake in what they booked and what the policy from the company is (about cancellations, etc.).
+Patience is definitely one of the more important travel agent skills needed.

 For those of you who really want to get into the travel industry, and maybe even pick up some good slang words, make sure you check out the Travel Industry Dictionary, another one of those skills for travel agents that you must train yourself in!

-Hopefully these tips on how to be travel agent brought you one step further your dream job!
+Hopefully these tips on how to be travel agent brought you one step further your dream job and helped you learn how to be a better travel agent!
 As you can see, it is very important to have an interest in the customer and using your product knowledge to make a trip insightful to them.
 Chances are you’ll find it much easier to sell a travel product now!

-I hope this article helped you explaining what skills do you need to be a travel agent.
-Here are some handy videos on YouTube with more tips on how to become a travel agent and how to improve travel agent business for your agency:
+I hope this article helped you explaining what skills do you need to be a travel agent and even how to become a successful travel agent in the long run.
+Here are some handy travel agent videos on YouTube with more tips on how to become a travel agent and how to improve travel agent business for your agency:

 Top 5 Reasons to Become a Travel Agent by LaTanya Ellison

-Holly A’Court from Northcote College is going to check out what it takes to be a travel consultant and learns how to start a travel agency.
+Holly A’Court from Northcote College is going to check out what it takes to be a travel consultant and learns how to start a travel agency and what travel consultant skills you need to succeed in the job.

 Tips on how to get started as a travel agent by Samantha (she also has a 6 month and 2 year update video on her work as a travel agent)